 Generally, a bachelor’s degree is a requirement for computer programmers, although some employers will consider candidates with associate’s degrees.
 Solid knowledge of various computer program languages is also necessary.

-Typically, aspiring programmers earn bachelor’s degrees in computer science, learning to write code and debug computer programs.
+Typically, aspiring programmers earn bachelor’s degrees in computer information systems, learning to write code and debug computer programs.
 Some also take coursework relating to the industry they plan to enter – healthcare or finance, for example.
-Other students may pursue a liberal arts degree, perhaps majoring in business administration with a specialization in computer science.
+Other students may pursue a liberal arts degree, perhaps majoring in business administration with a specialization in computer information systems.

 Employers tend to value job candidates who have experience through internships or summer jobs.